frousseu/CauseAndCorrelation/README.md

 Here is a more detailed list of [prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for building source packages for Windows, Mac and Linux.
 Make sure you have the latest version of R installed on your computer.

+### If things do not work

-In case something goes wrong with the package installation, here is the code for every function in the package.
+In case something goes wrong with the package installation and the previous instructions do not work, here is the code for every function in the package.
 The code can be copied and pasted in the R console to get the definition of all functions.
 However, in this case, help files won't be available.

 ```r